EAL

 Implementation:

-There are currently thirty one different languages and 73 EAL pupils (14.6%) that attend Westmorland primary school all of which have varying levels of English language.
+There are currently thirty-three different languages and 119 EAL pupils (26%) that attend Westmorland primary school all of which have varying levels of English language.
+(Although this fluctuates throughout the school year).

-On arrival to school, our new EAL children are shown around the school and given a welcome pack.
-This includes images of the school, the school layout, and photographs of key members of staff within school.
+On arrival to school, our new EAL children are shown around the school by either the Head teacher or the Deputy Head.
+Interpreters are used where necessary.
 The children are assessed using the N.A.S.S.E.A.
 EAL assessment framework.
 This helps us to establish an initial progress level and to set targets.
 From that point the children’s Speaking; Listening and Understanding; Reading and Viewing and Writing are reassessed and new targets set on a termly basis.
 Those children who are new to English are assessed on a more regular basis, to keep a closer eye on their progress, and to ensure that their targets are constantly updated, in the expectation that they will make rapid progress once they are exposed on a daily basis, to the English language.

 Children are grouped according to their proficiency in English.
 Those children who are New to English (Band A) or are in the Early Acquisition group (Band B) are often supported through a Bilingual Assistant (BA Support) once a week over a term and further support is offered through the Ethnic Diversity Team.
 With our new EAL arrivals Initial Language assessments are carried out through the Ethnic Diversity Team and our SALT team carry out a Language Link assessment.
 From this, targets are set and reviewed regularly.